 But How Do You Use Those Tools?

-I outlined a sample under/overload baseball training protocol a few months ago, and I’ve spent the last few weeks taking lots of video of our athletes (and myself) demonstrating many of the drills we do at Driveline Baseball in our Velocity Development Program.
-While we’re not going to give the program away (you’ll have to train with us to get the full program), we’re excited to show off how hard our guys work and give some pointers out for those who seriously want to start bringing it 5-7 MPH harder this year!
+I outlined a sample under/overload baseball training protocol a few months ago, and I’ve spent the last few weeks taking lots of video of our athletes (and myself) demonstrating many of the drills we do at Driveline Baseball in our MaxVelo Program.
+We’re excited to show off how hard our guys work and give some pointers out for those who seriously want to increase their pitching velocity this year!

 Heavy Baseball (2 lb) Partial Throws